 Statewide, the average rate for all property is \$1.91 per \$100 of assessed valuation.
-Beginning in Tax Year 2008, all Class I property will be completely exempt from all property taxes.
+Beginning in Tax Year 2008, all Class I property is completely exempt from all property taxes.

 Several sources of information were used to determine the expenditure valuations.
-These include publications from the United States Bureau of the Census and the West Virginia Public Service Commission and surveys conducted by the Research Division.
+These include publications from the United States Census Bureau, the West Virginia Division of Banking, the West Virginia Higher Education Policy Commission, and the West Virginia Public Service Commission and surveys conducted by the Research Division.
 Estimates were calculated using tax levy rates provided by the Chief Inspector Division of the State Auditor's Office and include all regular, special and excess levy rates.
 The estimates were based on an assumed equalization rate of 60 percent.